Burnin' Up (Jonas Brothers song): Commercial performance

 With strong digital sales, "Burnin' Up" debuted at number five on the US Billboard Hot 100, making it the band's most successful single until "Sucker" debuted at number one in March 2019.
 With more than 183,000 downloads and sold the single for the first week it went on sale.
 As of February 2015, it has sold 1.9 million copies in the US.
 In 2019, it was certified double platinum by the RIAA.

 Music video

 The music video for "Burnin' Up" premiered after the premiere of Camp Rock on the Disney Channel on June 20, 2008.
-In the video, the brothers read over a potential video treatment and imagine how the video would play out, in which they are portrayed as action stars.
-Nick as James Bond in "Double Inferno", Joe as a Sonny Crockett parody in "Hot Tropic", and Kevin as a Kung Fu master in "The Burning Dragon".
-The video featured cameo appearances from Selena Gomez, David Carradine, Robert Davi and Danny Trejo.
+In the video, the brothers read over a potential video treatment and imagine how the video would play out, in which they are portrayed as action film stars.
+Nick as James Bond in Double Inferno, Joe as a Sonny Crockett parody in Hot Tropic, and Kevin as a Kung Fu master in The Burning Dragon.
+The video features cameo appearances from Selena Gomez, David Carradine, Robert Davi and Danny Trejo.
 The video was directed by Brendan Malloy and Tim Wheeler.
 The video was nominated for Video of the Year and Best Pop Video at the 2008 MTV Video Music Awards, but both lost to Britney Spears and the video for her song "Piece of Me".
-The video also took notes from Spike Jonze's iconic video for "Sabotage" by the Beastie Boys.
-This can be most seen in the scenes with Joe Jonas portraying an 80's TV-style cop with a fake mustache.